RAILROAD OPERATING INFORMATION/TRACK DIAGRAMS

 Information from railroad employee timetables and other sources, detailing stations, crossings and junctions, mileposts, number of tracks, and signal systems.

-Information on nearly all of the railroads in the four states surrounding Chicago.
+Information on nearly all of the railroads in the five states surrounding Chicago.

 Emphasizing Chicago area commuter routes.